chilamkurthy/GettingandCleaningData-Week4Assignment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Uses pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package

-* tidyData.txt is the output of the final step
+* tidydata.txt is the output of the final step

 ## GettingandCleaningData-Week4Assignment